Priorities: The Key to an Assistant's Survival

 Which tasks, projects, and activities contribute to the top priorities?
 Which issues should you dedicate more time and attention to?
 Are there tasks or activities you could do less, stop doing, or delegate?
 Also, take into account that not all priorities require action every day.
 For example, in order to feel like you are taking care of your personal development, how much time should you set aside for learning?

-Knowing your priorities and which actions contribute to them helps with proper planning.
+Review and planning Knowing your priorities and which actions contribute to them helps with proper planning.
 Do you have a planning routine?
 If not, I recommend making it a habit.
 It means taking time each year, month, week, and day to look back on achievements, learnings, and important unfinished business.

 In addition, I recommend checking your and your boss’s calendars for upcoming events that may require preparation.
 This will help you to nail down the main goals and related action items.
 It will also help you to focus on what is important and to be more proactive.
 You will be able to anticipate tasks related to upcoming meetings, presentations, conferences, and so on.
 Also, the review will contribute to your motivation as you will remember everything you have achieved.